adur1990/Pass-for-macOS/README.md

 ### Updating Pass for macOS
 Starting with version 0.7, Pass for macOS uses the [Sparkle Project](https://sparkle-project.org) for automatic updates.
-Therefore, a new right-click context menu was added, which allows you to either check for updates manually or enable daily checks.
+Therefore, you can use the preferences (accessed via right-clicking the status bar item), which allows you to either check for updates manually or enable automatic checks.

 For updating from versions < 0.7 to >= 0.7, you need to uninstall Pass for macOS and disable the extension in Safari.
 After the installation, everything should be fine.